harvesit/harvesit/README.md

     - Create jobs beyond growing food 🧑‍💻

 - Cultivate the Next Generation of Farmers
-    - Inspire and train future producers 👩‍🌾👨‍🌾
+    - Inspire and train future growers 👩‍🌾👨‍🌾
     - Share knowledge between generations 👵👦

 # ✨ Features

 **Growers**

-1. List Produce
+1. List Crop
-   - Grower logs into app and creates listings for produce that will be ready for harvest
+   - Grower logs into the app and creates listings for crops that will be ready for harvest
    - Grower enters details like crop type, quantity available, expected harvest date, price, etc.
-   - Once listed, produce is automatically searchable by consumers
+   - Once listed, crops are automatically searchable by consumers

-2. Sell Produce
+2. Sell Crop
-   - Grower changes listing status to "Ready for Sale" when crop is ready for harvest
+   - Grower changes listing status to "Ready for Sale" when crops is ready for harvest
-   - Payment is processed via app.
+   - Payment is processed via the app.
 Grower gets notified of new orders.

-3. Trade Produce
+3. Trade Crop
-   - Grower can propose a trade of their produce with other growers
+   - Growers can propose a trade of their crop with other growers
    - Other growers get notifications and can accept trade proposal
-   - Pickup/drop-off logistics are arranged between growers
+   - Pickup and drop-off logistics are arranged between growers

 4. Find Farm Supply Stores
    - Map view shows farm supply stores in nearby locations
-   - Growers can get directions, store hours, inventory availability etc.
+   - Growers can get directions, store hours, inventory availability, etc.

 5. Add Farm Supply Store
-   - Growers can add new farm supply stores by entering address
+   - Growers can add new farm supply stores by entering an address
-   - Added stores are pinned on map
+   - Added stores are pinned on the map

 6. Receive Buyer Tips
    - Consumers can provide monetary tips to growers during a sale
-   - Tips are transferred to grower after successful delivery
+   - Tips are transferred to the grower after successful delivery

 7. Crop Planning Suggestions
    - Grower enters details on farm size, crops grown
-   - AI algorithm provides personalized suggestions on optimal crops to grow based on soil type, climate etc.
+   - AI algorithm provides personalized suggestions on optimal crops to grow based on soil type, climate, etc.

 8. Crop Issue Detection
-   - Grower uploads plant photos through app
+   - Grower uploads plant photos through the app
-   - Computer vision AI detects presence of disease, pests etc.
+   - Computer vision AI detects the presence of disease, pests, etc.
    - Preventative advice is provided to grower if issues are found early

 9. Environmental Monitoring